Agdam Mosque: Armenian occupation

-During the First Nagorno-Karabakh War, Aghdam was used by Azerbaijani forces to fire BM-21 Grad long-range missiles at the Armenian populace of Stepanakert.
+During the First Nagorno-Karabakh War, Aghdam was used by Azerbaijani forces during the Siege of Stepanakert to fire BM-21 Grad long-range missiles at the Armenian populace.
 Aghdam later came under the control of Armenian forces.
 After the capture, according to eyewitnesses, the city was plundered, destroyed and burned.
 The Aghdam Mosque, the only building left standing in Aghdam, has been vandalized with graffiti and used as a stable for cattle and swine.
 A narrative of "barbarous Armenians who turn mosques into pigsties" would become an important component of mobilization in Azerbaijan in the prelude to the 2020 Nagorno-Karabakh war.

 In 2009, the Republic of Artsakh began funding measures to preserve Islamic monuments.
 According to Artsakh officials the surroundings of the Aghdam Mosque were cleaned from the rubble and fenced in 2010.
 The RFE/RL journalist Stepan Lohr, who visited Agdam in 2011, posted photos of the mosque with no roof, and what he described as "the neglected and damaged interior of Aghdam's once-glorious mosque".
 A satellite investigation conducted by the Caucasus Heritage Watch of Cornell University found that between 1977 and 2019, the structure and shape of the mosque remained unchanged.
 Since 1992, the mosque sustained minor damage under Armenian control, with only the modern roofing installed during Soviet times being removed.